What is Lyme Disease?

 - Clean the area with soap and water and then disinfect the area with rubbing alcohol.

 Ticks should not be burnt or coated in any substance during extraction to ensure a complete removal and to allow for identification.

 What can I do to protect myself?

 Ticks are commonly picked up while engaging in outdoor activities, especially in areas with a higher tick population such as the north shores of Lake Erie.
 Some common prevention strategies when travelling to tick infested areas include;

-wear pants, socks and full shoes when hiking, minimizing the amount of bare skin showing for ticks to latch on to
+- wear pants, socks and close-toed shoes when hiking, minimizing the amount of bare skin showing for ticks to latch on to

-check your skin when get you get inside for tick bites.
-Have a friend check the back of your legs or other hard to see places to ensure no ticks are missed.
-A prompt removal of a tick (with in 36 hours of attachment) greatly reduces your risk or transmitting Lyme Disease
+- check your skin when get you get inside for ticks.
+Have a friend check behind your legs and your back to ensure no ticks are missed.
+A prompt removal of a tick (within 36 hours of attachment) greatly reduces your risk of transmitting Lyme Disease

 For more information, please visit: